The Unspoken Conversation: Fostering a Healthier Arts Industry

 The Ripple Effect: Our Influence on the Next Generation

 As directors, instructors, and parents, we have a profound influence on the young people in our care.
-When adults create a culture of negativity, it sends a powerful message that these behaviors are acceptable—even necessary—to succeed in the arts.
+When adults and other students create a culture of negativity, it sends a powerful message that these behaviors are acceptable, even necessary, to succeed in the arts.
 This happens across the board, from professional stages to local studios.

 Think about how this can play out: